 For workers, these measures include income support to sick workers and their families, to quarantined who cannot work from home, to persons losing their jobs or self-employment income and help for insecure workers to stay in their home.
 Unemployed people continue receiving their benefits during the lockdown and the confinement period postpones the exhaustion date of unemployment benefits.
 Temporary agency workers are paid for the entire duration of their assignment as initially foreseen even if they cannot work because of the confinement measures.
 People who quit a job for another one but could not be hired are granted exceptional access to unemployment benefits.
 The seasonal suspension of evictions from dwellings (evictions are forbidden form November 1 to March 31 in normal time) has been extended.
 The government has requisitioned hotel rooms for homeless people to be used for confinement.
 The emergency housing spaces that are made available during the winter period are made available all year long.

-For firms, measures include deferral of payment deadlines for social and tax payments; possibility of tax rebates for firms facing very important difficulties in the framework of an individual examination of requests; deferral of the payment of rents, water, gas and electricity bills for the smallest businesses in difficulty; aid of up to 1,500 euros for very small businesses (turnover < €1M), self-employed workers and micro entrepreneurs experiencing a very sharp drop in turnover (70% loss between March 2020 and March 2019) or subject to administrative closure; creation of a 300 billion euros budget to guarantee the bank cash lines that companies may need because of the epidemic; support from the state and the Banque de France (credit mediation) to negotiate rescheduling of bank credits; simplified and reinforced short-time work programs; support for the treatment of a conflict with customers or suppliers by the Business Mediator; recognition by the public authorities of the Coronavirus as a case of force majeure for their public contracts which implies that for all state and local public contracts, the delay penalties are not applied.
+For firms, measures include deferral of payment deadlines for social and tax payments; possibility of tax rebates for firms facing very important difficulties in the framework of an individual examination of requests; deferral of the payment of rents, water, gas and electricity bills for the smallest businesses in difficulty; aid of up to 1,500 euros for very small businesses (turnover < €1M), self-employed workers and micro entrepreneurs experiencing a very sharp drop in turnover (70% loss compared with the same month in previous year) or subject to administrative closure; creation of a 300 billion euros budget to guarantee the bank cash lines that companies may need because of the epidemic; support from the state and the Banque de France (credit mediation) to negotiate rescheduling of bank credits; simplified and reinforced short-time work programs; support for the treatment of a conflict with customers or suppliers by the Business Mediator; recognition by the public authorities of the Coronavirus as a case of force majeure for their public contracts which implies that for all state and local public contracts, the delay penalties are not applied.
+Youth

-The government also announced that collective dismissals are subject to increased scrutiny before getting the authorization from the administration during the containment period.
+The government also announced that collective dismissals are subjected to increased scrutiny before getting the authorization from the administration during the containment periods.
 Accordingly, the number of collective layoffs dropped dramatically: it is about three times lower in March-April 2020 than in March-April 2019.

-During April 2020, about a quarter of employees was teleworking, and another quarter worked on site (DARES, 2020a).
+During April 2020, about a quarter of employees were teleworking all the week (Dares 2020a).
 Telework is particularly frequent in the information and communication sectors (63% of employees), and financial and insurance activities (55%), in which it was already much more widespread before the crisis.
-It is less common in accommodation and catering (6% of employees), construction (12%), the food industry (12%) and transport (13%).
+It is less so in accommodation and catering (6% of employees), construction (12%), the food industry (12%) and transport (13%).

 A large share of firms had to implement protective measures for their employees, which likely reduce labor productivity.
 Companies that have set up protective distances for most of their employees working on site represent 69% of employment.
 Distance measures for on-site workers are more often implemented in industry and transport and less often in accommodation and food services (28%), other service activities (45%) and construction (46 %).